panthomakos/timezone/README.markdown

     ::Timezone.lookup(-11, 11)
     => Timezone::Error::Test: missing stub

-You can provide a default lookup stub, in that case error is not going to be raised if a stub is missing.
+You can also provide a fallback lookup, which will be returned if you query an un-stubbed lookup value.

     ::Timezone::Lookup.lookup.default('America/Los_Angeles')
     => "America/Los_Angeles"